MattGHarvey/TagMaker/README.md

 ### Automatic Processing

-When enabled in settings, the plugin will automatically process IPTC keywords whenever:
+When enabled in settings, the plugin will automatically process IPTC/XMP keywords whenever:
 - A post is saved or updated
 - A post status changes to "published"